Spain: Socialists take lead in general election, exit polls show | DW | 10.11.2019

 Spain's ruling socialist PSOE party took an early lead in Sunday's general election but will come up short of a majority, exit polls showed shortly after polling stations closed.

-An exit poll conducted by public television RTVE showed the PSOE securing 27.3% of the vote, followed by the conservative People's Party (PP) with 20.1%.
+An exit poll conducted by public television RTVE showed the Socialists securing 114 to 119 seats — down from the 123 they secured in April and coming up far short of the 176 seats needed for a majority.

+The conservative People's Party (PP) was seen second with 85-90 seats in the 350-seat parliament.

 The far-right Vox party was on track to take third place, more than doubling its seats in parliament since the last general election in April, RTVE reported.